Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

 > Summary of the proposed change

-Deploy Jenkins testing environment to be able to integrate it with the Metrics app.
+Deploy Jenkins testing environment to be able to integrate it with the Metrics app and be able to have a more real-world environment for testing.

 # References